Counterfeiter/PowerMeter-Xmega-Binaries/README.md

 - set a easy trigger
 - set measure and average box
-- save graph to a picture (but not *.csv at the time)
+- save graph to a picture (but not *.csv at the time) v1.4
+- show correct probe name in power window
+- graph can display smaller readings now (uA, mA in A)